-2.1.2 Testing properties that are not downward-monotone.
-Theorem 1.2 does not apply to properties that are not downward-monotone.
+2.1.2 Testing monotone properties

+Theorem 1.2 does not apply to monotone properties (i.e., properties that are either downward monotone or upward monotone, where a property is upward monotone if it is closed under edge additions).
 Still, several such properties are quite easy to test in the subgraph testing model.
 One simple example is the property of having a specified minimal degree.

-PROPOSITION 2.1. (testing minimal degree in the subgraph model): For $d' \ge 1$, testing whether all vertices in the subgraph have degree at least d' can be done in time $O(d/\epsilon)$.
+Proposition 2.1 (testing minimal degree in the subgraph model): For $d' \ge 1$, testing whether all vertices in the subgraph have degree at least d' can be done in time $O(d/\epsilon)$.

-PROOF.
-If d' is bigger than the minimum degree of the base graph G = ([n], E), then the tester rejects without performing any queries.
+Proof: If d' is bigger than the minimum degree of the base graph G = ([n], E), then the tester rejects without performing any queries.
 Otherwise, the tester selects $\Theta(1/\epsilon)$ vertices, uniformly at random, and computes their degrees in the tested subgraph G^f , by querying all their incident edges in G. The tester accepts if and only if all sampled vertices have degree at least d'.

 Hence, the tester makes $O(d/\epsilon)$ queries, and always accepts subgraphs that have the property.
 To prove that it rejects subgraphs that are ε -far from having the property with probability at least 2/3, we establish the contrapositive statement.
 Consider a graph G^f that is accepted with probability at least 1/3.
 This implies that the number of vertices in G^f whose degree is smaller than d' is at most $(\epsilon/2) \cdot n$.
-Since in G every vertex has degree at least d', it is possible to add edges to G^f in order to obtain a subgraph that has the property, whereas the number of required added edges is at most $(\epsilon n/2) \cdot d' \le \epsilon \cdot |E|$.
+Since in G every vertex has degree at least d', it is possible to add edges to G^f in order to obtain a subgraph that has the property, whereas the number of required added edges is at most $(\epsilon n/2) \cdot d' \leq \epsilon \cdot |E|$.

 Proof of Proposition 1.6.
-We now turn to the proof of Proposition 1.6, which asserts the existence of a poly (d/ε) -time tester for connectivity in the subgraph model.
+We now turn to the proof of Proposition 1.6, which asserts a $poly(d/\epsilon)$ -time tester for connectivity in the subgraph model.
 If the base graph G = ([n], E) is not connected, then testing is trivial (since all subgraphs of G are disconnected).
-Otherwise (i.e., the base graph G is connected), connectivity of the input $f \in \mathcal{F}G$ can be tested by emulating the tester used for the BDG model [17].
+Otherwise (i.e., the base graph G is connected), connectivity of the input $f \in \mathcal{F}G$ can be tested by emulating the tester used for the BDG model [GR02].
 This tester samples vertices and explores their local neighborhood in search of small connected components.

-The analysis is even simpler than the original (bounded-degree) one since we can add edges without worrying about the degree bound (similarly to the analysis of testing connectivity in the sparse (unbounded-degree) model [29]).
-Specifically, we use the fact that if f represents a subgraph with t connected components, then by modifying f at one entry we can obtain a function that represents a subgraph with t - 1 connected components.
+The analysis is even simpler than the original (bounded-degree) one since we can add edges without worrying about the degree bound (similarly to the analysis of testing connectivity in the sparse (unbounded-degree) model [PR02]).
+Specifically, we use the fact that if f represents a subgraph with t connected components, then by modifying f at one entry we can obtain a function that represents a subgraph with t-1 connected components.
 (This relies on the fact that G must contain edges between the connected components of G^f .)

 As noted in the introduction (see Section 1.4), the argument does not extend to 2-connectivity.
-The reason is that in that case the known tester for the BDG model [17] does not search for arbitrary 2-connected components but rather for 2-connected components that are connected to the rest of the graph by at most one edge.
+The reason is that in that case the known tester for the BDG model [GR02] does not search for arbitrary 2-connected components but rather for 2-connected components that are connected to the rest of the graph by at most one edge.
 The problem with that tester is that its analysis requires the ability to add edges between any given pair of such 2-connected components, whereas we can only add edges that exist in the base graph.